Storm99999/elyte3/README.md

 # How To Submit Distribution
 Open a pull request, i'll look into it.

+# Wheres the exe?
+Just compile from source.
+It's really simple with Visual Studio 2022.

 # Usage
 .\elyte3.exe (INSERT FILE PATH HERE)